lenistarr/arch-linux-install-guide/README.md

 # Arch Linux Install Guide
-Make sure you are installing Arch on an empty drive.
+Make sure you are installing Arch on an empty hard drive.
 Use fdisk to delete partitions on both the USB and installation drive.

 ## Verify Arch Linux ISO and create bootable USB
 <dl><dd>